WHO VISITED OR SERVED ON THE ROCK

 Pursuing a higher education, Otto attended and graduated from Emory University with a Bachelors of Science degree ('48).
-He subsequently received a Master of Theology from Dallas Theological Seminary ('52), a Masters in Biology from Hofstra University and a Master of Arts in Human Resources Management from Pepperdine University.
-He studied for a PhD from Dropsie College of Hebrew and Cognate Learning.
+He subsequently received a Master of Theology from Dallas Theological Seminary, a Masters in Biology from Hofstra University, and a Master of Arts in Human Resources Management from Pepperdine University.
+He studied for a PhD at Dropsie College of Hebrew and Cognate Learning.
 He married Elizabeth Colgan on May 7, 1948.

-He joined the US Navy on 17 Aug 1953 and was commissioned a LTJG (Chaplian Corps) as the first Plymouth Brethren Assemblies chaplain in the US Navy.
-At that point in time the number of chaplains of each denomination were selected based on the relative persons in a particular denomination with respect to the overall population.
+He joined the US Navy on Aug.
+17, 1953 and was commissioned a LTJG (Chaplain Corps) as the first Plymouth Brethren Assemblies chaplain in the US Navy.
+(At that point in time the number of chaplains of each denomination were selected based on the relative persons in a particular denomination with respect to the overall population.
 The Plymouth Brethren are one of the smallest of the Protestant denominations.)
 He served in the US Navy until retiring on June 30, 1980.

-In addition to the USS LITTLE ROCK ('61-62) Cdr.
-Otto served on USS MINDORO, at SERVFORLANT, and at USMC Recruit Depot Parris Island.
-He retired as a Commander on June 30, 1980, his final shipboard assignment being the U.S.S.
-Saratoga.
+In addition to the USS Little Rock ('61-62) CDR Otto alson served on USS MINDORO, at SERVFORLANT, and at USMC Recruit Depot Parris Island.
+He retired as a Commander on June 30, 1980, his final shipboard assignment being USS Saratoga.

 Commander Charles P. Rozier

 Commander Charles P. Rozier, a native of Sparta, Georgia, entered the U.S. Naval Academy in 1940, after three years at Emory University.
 He was commissioned upon graduation in 1943.